What's New?

 We view AI not as a replacement for artists, but as a tool to amplify marginalized voices, democratize access to storytelling, and challenge gatekeeping in media production.
 All editorial decisions remain fully human—rooted in lived experience, political clarity, and revolutionary intent.

-About The Founder
+Meet The Founder

 Edward Michael Francis (they / them / theirs) is a writer, designer, and media producer who’s spent over two decades in the marching arts and a lifetime interrogating power through storytelling.
 As a queer, autistic creator and cult survivor, Edward brings a unique lens to every project—one that is unflinchingly honest, politically engaged, and deeply human.